Krakow’s museums are a delight! Every exhibition I saw in Krakow seriously impressed me with its high standards.

 This by no means a comprehensive list of museums in Krakow, just some of my favourites.

-You will easily find more wonderful museums when you visit Krakow, including, of course, the incredible exhibitions at Wawel Castle.
-I’ll write about a few more of those in my next post about things to do in Krakow.
+You will easily find more wonderful museums when you visit Krakow, including, of course, the incredible exhibitions at the famous Wawel Castle and the 19th Century Polish Art Gallery.
+I wrote in more detail about them and other things to do in Krakow in my full Krakow city guide.

 Share this Krakow guide on Pinterest